You have just fired up your grill for an afternoon barbeque and you’ve found, to your disappointment, that the grill isn’t working properly.

 - The regulator controls the vapor and decreases the pressures to a safe amount.

-- The vapors then expand and cool to subzero temperatures.
+- The gas then expands and cools to subzero temperatures.

 - As soon as you light the ignition of your gas grill, the vapor gets hot and boils.